-Due to remote locations of oil fields, travel is frequently required to visit these sites as well as to meet with other engineers, team members, and customers.
+Due to remote locations of oil fields, travel is frequently required by petrochemical engineers to visit these sites as well as to meet with other engineers, team members, and customers.
 Further, your travel may even span across the globe depending on the scale of operations of the companies.

 Petroleum engineers typically work full time, overtime and compensatory leaves are more prevalent due to extended work in remote locations.
-This career is only and only for full-time work.
+A petroleum career only provides full-time work opportunities.
 There is no option for work from home as the complete work depends on the gadgets or machines which are only present in offices and labs.
-And the job requires a site visit on a regular basis so a person needs to be physically present for the assessment of the smooth functioning of the work at different sites.
+A petroleum engineering job requires a site visit on a regular basis so a person needs to be physically present for the assessment of the smooth functioning of the work at different sites.

 There are no fixed shifts as they need to work in both offices and have to visit sites.
-The career requires an engineer to be flexible with the timings as the work requires a 24x7 presence of an engineer on a site.
+A career as a petroleum engineer requires being flexible with timings as the work requires a 24x7 presence of an engineer on a site.
 So rotational shifts and overtime shifts is a regular phase in this career.

-A company hires a petroleum engineer as a permanent employee.
-Contractual employment is not present in this sector as the nature of the work demands an employee who has to work for regular hours as the job role requires a person who has the responsibility in all different stages to complete a work at a site or in offices or labs.
+A petrochemical engineering company hires petroleum engineers on permanent basis.
+A job in oil and gas sector on contractual basis is least likely to happen in this career.
+The nature of the work of career as petroleum engineer demands an employee to take the responsibility in all different stages to complete a work at a site or in offices or labs.

 Presence in Geographical Area

 Time pressure is considered moderate for petroleum engineers.
 Petroleum engineers typically work full time, overtime and compensatory leaves are more prevalent due to extended work in remote locations.
-And the job requires a site visit regularly so a person needs to be physically present for the assessment of the smooth functioning of the work at different sites.
+Being employed in full-time jobs, petroleum engineer requires a site visit regularly so a person needs to be physically present for the assessment of the smooth functioning of the work at different sites.

 Petroleum engineers working in offices usually work regular hours but may be expected to work longer hours when necessary.
-Those working on oil and gas rigs usually stay on the rig for extended periods.
-There are no fixed shifts as they need to work in both offices and have to visit sites.
+Those employed in jobs in oil and gas rigs usually stay on the rig for extended periods.
+There are no fixed shifts as a career as a petroleum engineer requires to work in both offices and on-site.
 Many engineers work a standard 40-hour week.
-At times, deadlines or design standards may bring extra pressure to a job, requiring engineers to work longer hours.
-In most cases, petroleum engineers are paid overtime.
+At times, deadlines or design standards may bring extra pressure to a job in oil and gas industry, requiring engineers to work longer hours.
+In most cases, petroleum engineers are paid for overtime.